-When we left the hospital in 2012, with a broken-heart with no ideas of what to do.
+When we left the hospital in 2012, with a broken heart with no ideas of what to do.
 We were handed a cardboard butter box, with some of her items; with some leaflets that weren’t really relevant to our loss.
 The counselling support they gave us wasn’t helpful either.
 The sessions were in the G.U.M clinic; in the very back of the hospital, the avoidance of speaking about her began.

 We learned as time went on that there simply isn’t the right support out there for us; we are regularly met with our baby is too old, or too young; or that she didn’t die the right way.
-She fell in a limbo area.
+She fell into a limbo area.

 Support behind the screen